nikramakrishnan/freetype-site/docs/ft2-cache_subsystem.md

 When you perform a lookup, out-of-memory errors are detected _within_ the lookup and force incremental flushes of the cache until enough memory is released for the lookup to succeed.

-If a lookup fails with &lsquo;FT_Err_Out_Of_Memory&rsquo; the cache has already been completely flushed, and still no memory was available for the operation.
+If a lookup fails with `FT_Err_Out_Of_Memory` the cache has already been completely flushed, and still no memory was available for the operation.

 <hr>